 Congress designed this program to give Medicare beneficiaries a lower-premium option than Medigap.
 They also have very little Medicare underwriting.
 This means they are a coverage option for people who missed their open enrollment window for Medigap and now cannot qualify for Medigap due to health conditions.

 Medicare Advantage plans are NOT similar to Medigap plans – they are different.
 Members get their benefits from a private insurance company instead of original Medicare.
-Sometimes you’ll hear them referred to as Medicare replacement plans.
+As we mentioned, sometimes you’ll hear them referred to as Medicare replacement plans or Medicare replacement insurance.

 How Medicare Advantage Works